Dedicated with love to

 Mom was working a full time corporate job at Gulf Oil, raising three boys, and getting her masters in Toxicology from Duquesne University downtown--all at the same time.
 Only now with my own kids do I begin to realize how hard that must have been, the strength and focus and crushing exhaustion, all so her three boys could have a better life.
 Back in the earlier years, mom was an accomplished amateur photographer with her own darkroom.
 But after the divorce, she didn’t have many interests like that or go out on many dates.

 Every so often she’d want to just take a drive in her blue Chevy Malibu, with no particular destination.
-As a side note, I will say this is the same bomber V8 rig we would cruise around in during high school, occasioned by frequent alcohol-fueled escapades.
+As a side note, I will say this is the same bomber V-8 rig we would cruise around in during high school, occasioned by frequent alcohol-fueled escapades.
 But mom, under pressures we didn’t begin to grasp, would just want to take a simple drive.
 This was something people would do before all of the modern entertainment options.
 It harkened to the days when the automobile was still a novelty.
 One such time, in a blizzard, we ran out of gas up on the Highland Park loop.
 She was always running out of gas, or getting lost, or forgetting where she parked her car in the Mall lot.
 For as book smart as she was, she was absentminded and had a dreamy aspect.
-These qualities were charming to other people, but to us kids they were a little embarrassing.
+These qualities may have been charming to other people, but to us kids they were a little embarrassing.